mwangcy/Analyzing-Social-Media-s-Impact-on-Emotional-Well-Being-and-Preventive-Measures/README.md

 ## Data Source:
 The data was compiled by Emirhan BULUT and can be found on Kaggle: link.
 ## Projected Data Analytics Approach

-1. Data Preprocessing: We will clean the data, engineer new features, and normalize numerical values.
-We will also need to one hot encode some of the categorical variables.
+1. **Data Preprocessing**: Clean the data, engineer new features, normalize numerical values, and one-hot encode categorical variables.
-2. Exploratory Data Analysis (EDA): Identify trends and relationships between social media usage and emotional states.
-Find some insights that can be used for OLS regressions.
+2. **Exploratory Data Analysis (EDA)**: Identify trends and relationships between social media usage and emotional states.
+Extract insights for OLS regressions.
-3. Predictive Modeling: Use OLS regressions in order to find variables that affect the mental states of users.
-We will then apply machine learning algorithms to predict dominant emotional states based on social media usage patterns by using the information obtain before.
+3. **Predictive Modeling**: Apply OLS regressions to determine variables affecting users' mental states.
+Use machine learning algorithms to predict dominant emotional states based on social media usage patterns.
-4. Model Evaluation: Assess model performance using metrics like accuracy, precision, recall, and the F1 score.
+4. **Model Evaluation**: Evaluate model performance using metrics such as accuracy, precision, recall, and F1 score.
-5. Cluster Analysis: Cluster users to identify distinct groups and understand the differential impacts on their emotional well-being.
+5. **Cluster Analysis**: Cluster users to identify distinct groups and analyze the impact on their emotional well-being.

+---
 # Hypotheses

-1. H1: Certain social media platforms tend to have a more negative effect on users compared to others.
-I believe that Instagram may have a particularly negative impact.
+1. **H1**: Certain social media platforms may have a more negative impact on users, with Instagram potentially being particularly detrimental.
-2. H2: The amount of time spent on social media does not correlate directly with dominant emotion, but the feedback received from time spent does.
+2. **H2**: Time spent on social media may not directly correlate with dominant emotions, but feedback received from social media activity does.

-Practical Implications
+**Practical Implications**

-1. Policymakers: Develop guidelines for healthier social media usage, establish policies protecting vulnerable groups, and collaborate with platforms and mental health organizations.
+1. **Policymakers**: Develop guidelines for healthier social media use, establish protections for vulnerable groups, and collaborate with platforms and mental health organizations.
-2. Educators and Counselors: Design educational programs on digital literacy, integrate findings into school curricula, and offer support services for affected individuals.
+2. **Educators and Counselors**: Create digital literacy programs, integrate findings into curricula, and offer support services for affected individuals.
-3. Social Media Platforms: Use insights to improve user experience, implement proactive measures like content moderation, and prioritize user mental health.
+3. **Social Media Platforms**: Use insights to enhance user experience, implement proactive measures like content moderation, and focus on user mental health.
-4. General Public: Raise awareness and encourage discussions to destigmatize mental health issues related to social media, aiming to create a healthier digital environment for everyone.
+4. **General Public**: Raise awareness, encourage discussions to destigmatize mental health issues related to social media, and promote a healthier digital environment.

+---
 ## Methodology:
 1. Data Cleaning: I addressed inconsistencies by removing rows with missing values, as these did not contribute meaningful information.
 I identified and corrected data type issues by examining the dataset thoroughly.
 It became apparent that two columns, age and gender, had some of their values swapped.
 After rectifying this error, I converted the columns to their appropriate data types.
 2. Plotting: I conducted exploratory data analysis by first plotting bar charts to understand the data distribution and identify any patterns that could support my hypothesis.
 Following this, I generated a correlation heatmap to explore the relationships between different variables, and finally, I produced a pairwise graph for further analysis.